spiderpig1297/kfile-over-icmp/README.md

 ```
 ___

-Once installed, the module registers a character device from which it gets the paths of the files to send.
+Once installed, the module registers a character device from which it reads the paths of the files to send.
 Run `dmesg` to retrieve the major number of the device, and then create a node to it using `mknod`:

 ```sh